lucaslomba/lucaslomba/README.md

 * 👨🏻‍💻 https://lucaslomba.com.br/

-* 👽 Learning any tecnology that apears on my way.
+* 👽 I like to learn news tecnologies

 ----